-I live with a yellow Labrador retriever.
-She's my roommate's dog, and she often seems to bark at ghosts.
+I live with a yellow Labrador retriever who often seems to bark at ghosts.
 One minute, she's quietly snoozing in her bed and the next, she's barking as if the mailman was stealing all of her treats.
 So what's the deal?
 Is something else going on, or is she really sensing something supernatural that humans cannot?

-So what's really the deal with dogs and barking at ghosts?
+So what's the deal with dogs and barking at ghosts?

 My experience isn't a unique one.
 Many dog owners swear that their dogs see ghosts and sense the supernatural.
 In fact, 47 percent of pet owners claim that their pets have warned them that something bad was about to happen.
 Tons of anecdotal evidence from dog owners suggests that their dog has supernatural abilities.
 However, according to science, the true reasons behind our dog's behavior may not be as eerie as we thought.

-However, Miller also suggested that those reactions might not be supernatural at all.
-They might be tied to early trauma.
+However, Miller also suggests that those reactions might not be supernatural at all.
+They might be tied to fears developed early in a dog's life.
 So if a thunderstorm scared your dog as a puppy, sensing a change in pressure that precipitates a storm might make them feel nervous again.

 Because knowing that our dogs can't see ghosts would mean knowing that ghosts don't exist, and even though most of us are skeptics, we can't say for sure.
 Plus, there's plenty about dogs that we don't completely understand, yet.
-Biologist and author Rupert Sheldrake studies the mysterious powers of animals.
-He explained, "there is a strong connection between humans and animals that lies beyond present-day scientific understanding."
+In his book Dogs That Know When Their Owners Are Coming Home, biologist and author Rupert Sheldrake states, "there is a strong connection between humans and animals that lies beyond present-day scientific understanding."